August 3rd 2017

 Tool wise, clean fingers are fine, or seek out the softest brush you can find.
 Zoeva Silk Finish Brush, £13, is vegan and synthetic, reducing your chances of further reactions (natural brush hair can be problematic for sensitive skin) while buffing in base very convincingly.

 Adding colour can be daunting when rosacea is acting up, so go on a case by case basis- if you’re already looking flushed, don’t feel the need to break out the blusher.
 If you do want to add some warmth, opt for brown or yellow based bronzer or blusher and keep application sparing.
-Chanel Les Beiges Healthy Glow Sheer Colour Stick, £32, creates a soft, believable wash of colour that’s also ideal for dry skin, while the & Other Stories blusher range, from £10, is both affordable to adaptable in terms of shade range and undertones (i.e, bubblegum and fuchsia aren’t your only options, thank God).
+Chanel Les Beiges Healthy Glow Sheer Colour Stick, £35, creates a soft, believable wash of colour that’s also ideal for dry skin, while the & Other Stories blusher range, from £10, is both affordable to adaptable in terms of shade range and undertones (i.e, bubblegum and fuchsia aren’t your only options, thank God, but look in store if you can for a wider selection).

 A natural lip colour can also be quite the confidence booster.
 Avoid red based hues for obvious reasons, and choose a plumping, perfecting, moisturising neutral.
-The new bareminerals Gen Nude™ collection has a shade and formula for every skintone and preference, allowing you to brighten up your colouring or balance out excess redness.
-If you’ve ever struggled finding a ‘nude’ lip that doesn’t make you look like the undead, this is the launch for you, and the Radiant Lipstick, £18, is particularly delicious.
+The bareminerals Gen Nude™ collection has a shade and formula for every skintone and preference, allowing you to brighten up your colouring or balance out excess redness.
+If you’ve ever struggled finding a ‘nude’ lip that doesn’t make you look like the undead, this is the range for you, and the Radiant Lipstick, £18, is particularly peppy.

 For further support, advice and tips for coping with rosacea, both from a superficial and mental health point of view, check out the charity Changing Faces, which offers a free skin camouflage service in addition to information, practical resources and self-help guides.